-Against a background of extreme poverty, Handicap International works on all fronts to provide an appropriate response in support of the Malian people in both the north and south of the country.
-Its teams are supporting the victims of the recent conflict and continue to champion people with disabilities’ right to healthcare and dignity.
+In a situation of extreme poverty, Humanity & Inclusion is working on all fronts to provide Malians with an appropriate response, both in the north and south of the country.
+Its teams support victims of the recent conflict and continue to defend the right to health and dignity of people with disabilities.

-Today, the organisation is continuing to support victims, strengthen the provision of healthcare services in the Timbuktu region and campaigning against food insecurity and malnutrition in young children.
-Handicap International also supports women's groups engaged in peace and reconciliation initiatives.
+The organisation continues to support vulnerable people, strengthen health services in the Timbuktu region, and fight against food insecurity and malnutrition among young children.
+Humanity & Inclusion also supports the initiatives of women's groups committed to peace and reconciliation.

-At the same time, our teams remain involved in the campaign to end discrimination against people with disabilities and enable them to access education, healthcare and employment.
-Finally, Handicap International provides medical personnel with training on the early detection of disability.
-By improving the care of these young children, it is possible to prevent or minimise the development of the disability and enable them to lead a fulfilling life.
+At the same time, our teams remain committed to fighting discrimination against people with disabilities through access to education, care and employment.
+Finally, Humanity & Inclusion trains medical staff in the early detection of disability.
+Improving the care-management of young children prevents or limits the onset of disability and allows them to reach their full potential.

-The second largest country in West Africa after Niger, Mali is also one of the world’ poorest nations.
-In recent years, it has endured droughts, political crises and armed conflict, resulting in wide-scale population displacement and a weakening of state institutions.
+Mali is the largest state in West Africa after Niger and one of the poorest in the world.
+In recent years, it has been affected by droughts, political crises and armed conflict, which have led to massive population displacements and weakened all institutions.

 In January 2012, the National Movement for the Liberation of Azawad (MNLA) occupied part of northern Mali.
-A number of Islamist movements also made gains in this region.
+Several Islamist movements also made headway in the region.
 Two months later, the president was overthrown.
-The country then descended into an armed conflict which led to intervention by the Malian and French armed forces in January 2013.
+The country was then plunged into an armed conflict that led to the intervention of the Malian and French armed forces in January 2013.

-Fighting and the presence of armed groups led to a proliferation of light weapons and the threat of explosive remnants of war in areas where civilian populations are located.
-In 2012, more than half the civilian casualties of explosive remnants of war in Mali were children.
+The fighting and presence of armed groups lead to the proliferation of small arms and the contamination of people’s homes by explosive remnants of war.
+In 2012, more than half of civilian victims of explosive remnants of war in Mali were children.

-Some 350,000 people took refuge in neighbouring countries.
-More than 280,000 Malians fled to the south and centre of the country, where host communities were themselves suffering the impact of the terrible food crisis in 2011.
+Hundreds of thousands of people have taken refuge in neighbouring countries.
+More than 280,000 Malians fled to the south and centre of the country, where host communities were still suffering from the impact of the devastating food crisis of 2011.

-Among the general population, people with disabilities are seen as an excluded group and are often the victims of discrimination or prejudice.
-They represent the country’s largest minority.
-They have no or very little access to healthcare, education, social services and employment.
-Only a tiny proportion of children with disabilities attend school.
-Moreover, in these times of crisis, these already very disadvantaged people often find themselves in increasingly vulnerable situations.
+People with disabilities are excluded and often victims of discrimination or prejudice.
+They represent the largest minority in the country.
+They have little or no access to health care, education, social services or employment.
+A very small proportion of children with disabilities attend school.
+In addition, in these times of crisis, these already very poor people are more vulnerable than before.